 When the ignition signal in the primary circuit is not sent to Engine Control Module (ECM) during engine cranking or running.

 - Engine Light ON (or Service Engine Soon Warning Light)

 The ignition signal from the Engine Control Module (ECM) is sent to and amplified by the power transistor.
 The power transistor turns on and off the ignition coil primary circuit.
 This on-off operation induces the proper high voltage in the coil secondary circuit.

 Need more help?

-Do you need more help with the P1320 Nissan code? ask a question to our users or search the top hand picked automotive forums for more information
+Do you need more help with the P1320 Nissan code? ask a question to our users or find an automotive repair shop near you to help you

 Help us improve AutoCodes.com.
 Leave a comment below or tell us if the information above help you fix the code.
-What are symptoms is your vehicle for the P1320 Nissan code?
+What are the symptoms on your vehicle for the P1320 Nissan code?
 Have you replaced any parts?